By Dr. Emmy Betz

 Over the past years, Colorado has been tackling its suicide problem through innovative programs, private-public partnerships, and a comprehensive approach with attention to the various at-risk subpopulations, including youth.
 A concerning emerging trend over the past few years has been rising suicide rates among black youth and young adults.

 And then the coronavirus showed up.
 It brought fear and anxiety.
 It brought panic-buying of toilet paper and a spike in sales of firearms and ammunition.
-School buildings closed and until recently, Coloradans had been – under “stay at home” orders and other directives to prevent spread of disease.
+School buildings closed and at one point, Coloradans had been – under “stay at home” orders and other directives to prevent spread of disease.
 There are concerns about increased alcohol use, social isolation, and abuse among trapped families.
 Skyrocketing unemployment rates and a looming recession add stress.

 So will COVID-19 increase suicide rates in Colorado and other states over the coming months?